Location:

 Rear Suspension: independent swing axle on transverse semi-elliptic leaf springs with radius arms for location and both hydraulic and friction dampers

-Architecture: steel ladder-frame chassis with Superleggera aluminum coachwork by Touring of Milan
+Architecture: steel ladder-frame chassis with Superleggera coachwork by Touring of Milan, a steel central body section with aluminum fenders, valance, bonnet, and cowl; the build number is 2016

 Wheelbase: 2,800 mm (110.2 inches)